Alfred Gause: Courland

 From 4 to 31 January 1945, he attended the course for commanding generals and received no further orders.
 Brennecke, after the third course for commanding generals and corps chiefs, commented Gause with a "distinct East Prussian tribal stamp", and approved his firm performances with no concern for health condition.

 On 5 April 1945, a month before Germany surrendered, he was ordered by Hitler to be assigned to II Army Corps in Courland.
 Gause was captured by Soviet troops in the Courland Pocket on 10 May 1945.
 He was a prisoner of the Soviets in the Prisoner-of-war camp 5110/48 Woikowo.
 The physical labor work started in 1950, until his release on 10 October 1955, as one of the last German prisoners.

 Postwar

-After the return to Karlschule, Gause joined the Control Group of the US Foreign Military Studies, Historical Division.
+After returning to Karlschule, Gause joined the Control Group of the US Foreign Military Studies, Historical Division.
 Although he did not publish any books, he had written several military articles about his experiences in the Second World War.